balanced/httpproxy/README.md

  - `data` - HTTP request body as a string
  - `charset` - Encoding of the data body

-And the handler should return a dict which contains keys as listed above.
+And the handler should return the outgoing request a dict which contains keys listed above.
 A do-nothing `ingress_handler` looks like this:

 ```python
 def ingress_handler(self, uri, method, headers, data, charset):